Noah-Bakr/Teach-Team/README.md

 You can use the following test account to log in as an admin:

+> [!NOTE]
+> Implementations for the admin have not been deployed yet.

 | Email | Password |
 | --- | --- |
 | `admin@example.com` | `Cart@21-c0ding` |